MrMadguy64/Android-x86-Helper/README.md

 Recommendations:
 1) Ubuntu 18.04 LTS 64bit is recommended Linux version (I personally prefer Mate version)
 2) 8Gb of RAM are enough for building Android 9 and 10
-3) 16Gb are recommended for Android 8.1 and 11
+3) 16Gb are recommended for Android 8.1 and 11 (8.1 doesn't seem to have memory usage optimization, that 11 has)
 4) According to tests 14Gb are actually enough, if you use VM, your host has exactly 16Gb and would hang in case of allocating them all
+5) Overall common formula is - around 2-3Gb per CPU core used plus 4Gb for OS itself (so 4 cores = 16Gb)

 Instruction:
 1) Provide enough space for sources (~100Gb per branch), OpenGApps (~20Gb per branch), building (~100Gb per target, can be on separate drive)